sp-hash/TeamBlackMiner/README.md

 Latest NVIDIA driver, or newer than v460.89
 NVIDIA card with compute 5.0 or newer.

-Support for older cuda versions, windows 8.1 and 7 has been depricated.
+Support for older cuda versions, windows 8.1 and 7 has been deprecated.

 Miner Features:
 + Commission is charged continuously, and not in intervals (as in most miners), which has a positive effect on the user's profitability on PPLNS pools